 Bleeding is not a common symptom of a bruised cervix.
 But, in cases of intense cervical trauma like rough sex, or sexual assault, bleeding also happens.

-Do You Need To Treat A Bruised Cervix?
+Do You Need to Treat a Bruised Cervix?

 In case it doesn’t go away quickly, then you might need to seek treatment.
 If the pain in your pelvic region doesn’t subside or if it repeatedly hurts while having sex, then you might need to go see a doctor.